FreezingMoon/AncientBeast/docs/CONTRIBUTING.md

 Very often, it will be very helpful for debugging purposes to fetch game logs when encountering issues.<br>
 You can use this function from the browser console window in order to fetch the log `G.gamelog.get()`.<br>
 To replay a match, you can start a new game and paste the log between brackets of `G.gamelog.play()`.<br>
-In order to open up Google Chrome browser's console, you can simply press `Ctrl + Shift + j` hotkeys.
+In order to open up Google Chrome browser's console, you can simply press `Ctrl + Shift + J` hotkeys.

 ### Patch Game